NoahKise/Portfolio/README.md

 ## Description

 This is a personal portfolio webpage created for the first code review assignment at Epicodus.
-It contains a headshot, my name, a brief introductory paragraph that talks about my employment and educational background.
-It also contains descriptions of my coding projects so far with links, and some of my hobbies with links to further explore my relationship with them.
+It contains a headshot, my name, and a brief introductory paragraph that talks about my employment and educational background.
+It also contains descriptions of my coding projects so far with links, and some of my hobbies with links to further explore my relationship to them.

 ## Setup/Installation Requirements